epigenelabs/pyComBat/docs/_sources/index.rst.txt

 Minimal usage example
 ---------------------

-This minimal usage example illustrates how to use pyComBat in a default setting, and shows some results on ovarian cancer data, freely available on NCBI's `Gene Expression Omnibus <https://www.ncbi.nlm.nih.gov/geo/>`_.
+This minimal usage example illustrates how to use pyComBat in a default setting, and shows some results on ovarian cancer data, freely available on NCBI's `Gene Expression Omnibus <https://www.ncbi.nlm.nih.gov/geo/>`_, namely:

+    * GSE18520
+    * GSE66957
+    * GSE69428

+The corresponding expression files are available on `GitHub <https://github.com/epigenelabs/pyComBat/tree/master/data>`_.

 .. code-block:: Python